 This level is normally suitable for those students who have had two years of college Chinese prior to attending, or who have taken one year of an accelerated program meant for heritage speakers.

-CHI 403C and 404C: Students at the Fourth Year level take full advantage of the authentic Chinese language environment.
-In addition to studying texts such as Anything Goes (Chih-ping Chou et al., Princeton University Press) and Literature and Society (C. P. Chou, et al, Princeton University Press), students study materials available to the Chinese of Beijing, including newspapers, the daily news on TV, and national magazines.
+CHI 403C and 404C (non-heritage speakers) or CHI 405C and 406C (heritage speakers): Students at the Fourth Year level take full advantage of the authentic Chinese language environment.
+In addition to studying texts such as Anything Goes (Chih-ping Chou et al., Princeton University Press), students study materials available to the Chinese of Beijing, including newspapers, the daily news on TV, and national magazines.

 This level is normally suitable for those students who have had three years of college Chinese prior to attending, or who have taken two years of an accelerated program meant for heritage speakers.

 CHI 451C and 452C: This course, which is designed to bring students to near-native competence in all aspects of modern Chinese, prepares students for advanced research or employment in a variety of China-related fields.
 Materials are drawn from modern Chinese literature, film, and intellectual history, and include readings on contemporary issues as well.
-Textbooks normally include China's Peril and Promise (C.P.
-Chou, et al., Princeton University Press), and materials selected on current social and political issues.
+Textbooks normally include China's Development and Dilemmas (C.P.
+Chou, Yongtao Zhang, and Yunjun Zhou, Cheng & Tsui), and materials selected on current social and political issues.
 A component in classical Chinese can be added if warranted by student need.